canyon289/canyon289.github.io/dev/content/reviews/UdacityMLND.md

 the following thoughts on my experience.

-If you haven't read my [Review of Data Science Programs]({filename}/DSGuide.md) I would do so first.
+If you haven't read my [Review of Data Science Programs]({filename}/DSGuide.md) I would do so first, to get a general explanation of the other types of machine learning curriculum.

 # The rundown